rdkcentral/Dobby/rdkPlugins/Thunder/README.md

 * Edits `/etc/hosts` and `/etc/services` file to add Thunder info

 If you already have other RDK plugins in the bundle, then just add the Thunder plugin.
 Do not create multiple `rdkPlugin` sections.

+## Dependencies
+This plugin depends on the Networking plugin.
+Ensure the `dependsOn` property is set so that the Networking plugin is run before the Thunder plugin.

 ## Options
 ### BearerUrl